Linux

 ];

-To made Podman available, rebuild the system configuration:
+To apply the changes and make Podman available, rebuild the system configuration:

 Unbound Setup